imitrob/imitrob_dataset_code/README.md

 ## Acknowledgment

 Part of this work is based on the code of [NVidia Deep Object Pose](https://github.com/NVlabs/Deep_Object_Pose) ([paper](https://arxiv.org/abs/1809.10790)).
-We also used the [mini-ImageNet library](https://github.com/yaoyao-liu/mini-imagenet-tools) (proposed in the paper [Matching Networks for One Shot Learning](https://proceedings.neurips.cc/paper/2016/file/90e1357833654983612fb05e3ec9148c-Paper.pdf)) to generate the background images in our benchmarks
+We also used the [mini-ImageNet library](https://github.com/yaoyao-liu/mini-imagenet-tools) (proposed in the paper [Matching Networks for One Shot Learning](https://proceedings.neurips.cc/paper/2016/file/90e1357833654983612fb05e3ec9148c-Paper.pdf)) to generate the background images in our benchmarks.

 ## Contact